FAMLO for genital herpes

 Keep this leaflet with the medicine.
 You may need to read it again.

-What FAMLO for cold sores is used for
+What FAMLO is used for

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.